mmaask/mdn/plugins/modenapaymentgateway/readme.txt

 == Description ==

 Modena is a full checkout solution for all of your e-commerce needs.
 We cover all popular payment methods.
 Modena can help you get started with everything you need to start your online store checkout in Estonia.
+Let us know your needs by phone +372 6604144 or mail us at info@modena.ee.

 === BANK LINKS AND CARD PAYMENTS===
 We help you cover all major banks in Estonia to collect your payments.
 All transactions are immediate.
 In addition we can provide your e-commerce site with card payments.